CloudifySource/cloudify-recipes/service-recipes/chef/README.md

 # Common Chef service files
 This folder contains common files and a base service recipe for Chef based services.
 The idea is using `extend` to include this recipe and supporting files.

-The closure style code is in the CLASSPATH branch due to a bug with the classpath used in the GSC.
-It does work when putting the built jar in the usmlib dir (see CLASSPATH branch README).

 ## The ChefBootstrap class
 The ChefBootstrap class is used to bootstrap chef.
 Use the `getBootsrap` factory method to obtain a class instance.
 <strong>Factory method</strong>